Meshcapade/SMPL_blender_addon/README.md

 Note: A bug exists in Blender up to and including LTS 6.1 in which imported .fbx files have their blend shapes clamped to 0 and 1.
 The pose correctives can have values that are less than 0 and greater than 1, so this is a problem here.
 After importing your .fbx, click the `Fix Blend Shape Ranges` button on the plugin and it will set all the blend shape ranges to the highest and lowest possible values blender allows: 10 and -10.
 This is a known issue which Blender has already addressed, it just hasn’t been released as of my writing this.

-More information about the commercial and R&D licenses can be found [on our website](https://meshcapade.com/assets/body-models) or by contacting sales@meshcapade.com.
+More information about academic, commercial and R&D licenses can be found [on our website](https://meshcapade.com/assets/body-models) or by contacting sales@meshcapade.com.

 ## Facial Expressions